Gov. Kasich slams President Trump's move on health care subsidies

-WASHINGTON — Ohio’s Republican Gov. John Kasich on Sunday blasted President Trump’s decision to stop funding some health care subsides during an interview with host Chuck Todd on NBC's “Meet The Press.”
+WASHINGTON — Republican Ohio Gov. John Kasich on Sunday blasted President Donald Trump’s decision to stop funding some health care subsides during an interview with host Chuck Todd on NBC's “Meet The Press.”

 “What I don't understand, Chuck, is what are they doing?” the governor asked.
 “Are they just passing these things and people are praising what the president did because of politics?
 I mean, do they understand the impact that this has on families, on people?”